Have Successful One-on-One Meetings With Your Employees

 Questions you may want your employees to ask you include: What do I need to do to continue to demonstrate my commitment to you as your leader/manager; what should I stop doing that may be getting in the way; what more can I do to support you?

 Remember asking questions are extremely important.
 So is listening to the answers.
 Don’t interrupt and use your active listening skills to really understand where your employees are coming from.

 At the end of the meeting be sure that the actions from the meeting are recorded, and review the actions with the direct report so the actions are clearly understood.
 Ask the direct report if there is anything else they would like to discuss.

 #9.
 Post-meeting action.

-For the one-on-one meetings to be successful what you do after the meeting is at least as important as the meeting itself.
-Using whatever method you do to track your work; the actions you are responsible for need to be worked on.
+For the one-on-one meetings to be successful, what you do after the meeting is at least as important as the meeting itself.
+Using whatever method you do to track your work; note the actions you are responsible for working on.
 One of the quickest ways to erode the effectiveness of your one-on-one meetings, and most likely your relationship with your direct reports, is to agree to actions on behalf of your direct reports and not follow up on them.

 It is imperative for leaders to have regularly scheduled one-on-one meetings with their direct reports.
 It is important for their development and will help to increase their engagement, and their commitment to your vision, to the company’s strategies and goals.
 Higher engagement and commitment will lead to greater retention of staff that you want to keep, greater customer satisfaction that will lead to greater revenue growth and profits for the business.